-To be fair, just because Saguy has failed to build a case does not necessarily mean that Yeshua is the one spoken of in Genesis 3:15.
-Jews continue to believe that the verse refers to a Mashiach who has not yet come.
+To be fair, because Saguy fails to build a sufficient case does not necessarily mean that Yeshua is the one spoken of in Genesis 3:15.
+Many Jews continue to believe that the verse refers to a Mashiach who has not yet come.
 On what grounds do Christians claim that the verse refers specifically to Yeshua?

 Ideally, to see if this prophecy has been fulfilled by Yeshua we need to consider biblical passages that discuss (a.) whether or not Yeshua was a descendant of Eve, (b.) whether or not Yeshua “crushed the serpent’s head,” and (c.) whether or not Yeshua had his “heel bruised” in the process.
 Let’s see what Scripture says on these three topics.